csweet81/ad-prereqs/README.md

   - Step 1: Create a Resource Group
   - Step 2: Create a Virtual Network and Subnet
   - Step 3: Create the Domain Controller VM
+  - Step 4: Create the Client-1 VM
-  - Step 4: Set DC-1’s NIC Private IP Address to Static
+  - Step 5: Set DC-1’s NIC Private IP Address to Static
-  - Step 5: Log Into the VM and Disable the Windows Firewall
+  - Step 6: Log Into the VM and Disable the Windows Firewall
 - Part II: Setup Client-1 in Azure
   - Step 1: Create the Client VM
   - Step 2: Set Client-1’s DNS Settings to DC-1’s Private IP